yueguoguo/yueguoguo.github.io/about.md

 <h2>About Le</h2>

 <p>Le is Data Scientist at Microsoft, where he builds scalable data analytical and artificial intelligence
-tools on cloud platform and data-driven accelerators for solving enterprise-level business problems.</p>
+tools and solutions on cloud platform and data-driven accelerators for solving enterprise-level business problems.</p>

 <h2>Thinkloud</h2>